 3200, we have to pass it to -m argument in the hashcat

 Executing the following command, didn't crack the password, which means the password plain text of the password doesn't exist in the wordlist and it is common nowadays.

-From the lab description, we can found a hint regarding failed dictionary attack.
+From the lab description, we can find a hint regarding failed dictionary attack.
 Also, there is a password policy as follows.

 - Password length is less than 6 characters i.e. 0 < length < 4